 What’s more, it has a quick response time speed for virtually no ghosting in fast-paced video games.

-As we said earlier, 1080p on 27″ monitor isn’t perfect for office-related use involving productivity work and spreadsheets, but it’s okay for gaming, especially if you sit a bit further from the screen.
+As we said earlier, 1080p on a 27″ monitor isn’t perfect for office-related use involving productivity work and spreadsheets, but it’s okay for gaming, especially if you sit a bit further from the screen.

 Features